tedjanton/Brewd/WikiDocs/user-stories.md

 * How many sips are allowed per user?
     * For now, unlimited sips per user
 * How do I sip a coffee?
-    * From wherever a coffee shows, a user can click on the name and be directed to that coffee's detail page
+    * From wherever a coffee displays, a user can click on the name and be directed to that coffee's detail page
     * Then a user can click on the "sip coffee" button
+    * And a modal will appear with a form to fill out your review, select your rating, and upload a picture
 * How do I edit/delete one of my sips?
     * Wherever a user sees their "sip" (The Coffee House, Top Rated, My Profile, Coffee Detail Page), edit and delete buttons will be visible for them to click